laterlink/laterlink.github.io/README.md

 ### Step 1
-Start a new Google form and create 3 "short answer" questions.
-Call them "link," "keyword," and "notes" as shown here.
+Start a new Google form and create three "short answer" questions.
+You can call the questions whatever you want.
+We'll call them "link," "keyword," and "notes" as shown here.

 ![form configuration](https://github.com/laterlink/laterlink.github.io/blob/main/Images/form01.png)